philipturner/MoltenCL/README.md

 - built-in integration with hipSYCL
 - access to the Metal runtime objects that back OpenCL API types
 - Swift bindings for integration into iOS apps
+- OpenCL pipes
+- subgroup permute/reductions and async workgroup copies

 Does not support:
-- Shared Virtual Memory
+- shared Virtual Memory
-- Device-side enqueue (this may be possible to emulate, but not supporting for now)
+- device-side enqueue (possible, but extremely time-consuming, to emulate)
 - OpenCL 2.0 memory consistency model (atomic memory orders besides relaxed)
-- Generic address space
+- generic address space
+- Pprogram scope global variables (support can be added in the future)
-- Any OpenCL API that is deprecated
+- any OpenCL API that is deprecated

 Operating systems:
 - iOS/tvOS 16+ (may need to compile shaders ahead-of-time for optimal performance)